Control access with doors you can trust

-Your door is the gateway to your home.
-As such, you want it to be as solid and protective as can be.
-Which means it being strong enough to withstand even the most determined burglar.
+You need a front door that is as solid and protective as can be; strong enough to withstand even the most determined burglar.

 Whether you live in a flat or a house, your front door will always tell a thief the levels of security surrounding your home.
 If it looks really secure and burglar-resistant, then they’ll think twice about trying to gain entry.

 A locksmith belonging to the Master Locksmiths Association will check to see if your door is secure and made of solid timber or a robust composite.
 The locksmith can also reinforce the frame and check if the locks and hinges are British Standard approved.

 1. If your door has a letterbox, a guard fitted to the rear of the door will prevent someone reaching in with a stick and a hook to fish for any nearby items such as a handbag or keys – which should never be kept near exterior doors.
 Consider cat flaps and dog flaps too.

 2. Windows can be reinforced by using special film or by installing laminated panels.

 3. Spy holes and security chains are recommended so that anyone visiting can be identified before you open the door.